 - (1) visual inspection

 - (2) high voltage test

 - (3) insulation resistance measurement

 - (4) measurement of the earthing resistance

 - (5) function test including correct settings of the protection devices

 - (6) function test of the interlocking system

 - (7) function test of the control equipment

 - (8) phase-sequence test

 - (9) function test of the cable management system(where applicable)

-- (10) integration tests to demonstrate that the shipside installations like power management system, integrated alarm, monitoring and control system work properly together with the new installation
+- (10) integration tests to demonstrate that the new installation is operated properly with onboard systems such as power management system, alarm and monitoring system. etc. (2022)